-We’re mere months away from the summer, aka the Greatest Scouting Season.
-And while it’s too early to pack your bags and load the trailer, the time is right for one essential step in summer Scouting preparation.
+We’re mere months away from the summer.
+We will do our best to keep Scouts safe from COVID.
+While it’s too early to pack your bags and load the trailer, the time is right for one essential step in summer Scouting preparation.

 As noted on the Annual Health and Medial Record website, a pre-participation physical is needed for resident campers (at summer or winter camps) and for Scouts and adult leaders attending events that last 72 hours or more.

-That means it’s required for every participant at Boy Scout summer camp, any of the four BSA high-adventure bases and the 2017 National Jamboree.
+That means it’s required for every participant at Scouts BSA summer camp, any of the four BSA high-adventure bases.

 Why is an Annual Health and Medical Record required?